 Nasha Gazeta (“Our Newspaper”) is a weekly RCB edition jointly published together with a highly popular independent Russian newspaper MK.
 Nasha Gazeta is the only paid Russian language newspaper available in Toronto; the subsidiary publication is also published in Montreal.

 RCB cooperates with one of the world’s largest news agencies, e. g.
-Associated Press, ITAR-TASS, RIA-Novosti as well as Radio Liberty.
+Associated Press, Reuters, Canadian Press as well as Radio Liberty.
 That provides an opportunity to bring its TV viewers, radio listeners the latest news from every corner of the world.
-The Russian language news is available on-line on this web site.
+The Russian language news is available online on this website.

 RCB also features music and theatrical tours of Russian, Ukrainian, Israeli, American and other performers.